AndreaLVR/CAST/rust/README.md

 > ⚠️ **Disclaimer: Proof of Concept & Performance Focus**
 >
-> Please note that this implementation is intended as a **Scientific Proof of Concept (PoC)**.
-It is not fully hardened for critical production environments.
+> This is an optimized reference implementation designed to demonstrate the full potential of the CAST algorithm.
+While it delivers production-grade performance and stability (especially in 7-Zip mode), it is a novel technology.
+Unlike legacy tools (gzip, xz) that have undergone decades of global field-testing, this tool is strictly for experimental use.
+Use it for archiving and benchmarking, but maintain backups for critical data.
 >
 > **💡 Key Performance Metric:** The critical metric to observe is the **Simultaneous Enhancement**.
 >
 > On structured datasets CAST often breaks the traditional compression trade-off by delivering a **Dual Advantage**: